work-design/rails_auth/README.en.md

 - more easy to understand and use, for example, `devise` is good, but difficult to override and config, it's unfriendly to fresh developers;
 - more easy to config, just normal rails controller model and views;
-- used `ActiveModel::SecurePassword` which default included by rails, make so easy to deal with Password;
+- used `ActiveModel::SecurePassword` which was default included by rails, make so easy to deal with Password;

 ## How To Use